-- 15 Three types of samples (chalk, gray excrements and thin black Mn- and Fe-oxide precipitates) exhibited similar elemental concentration patterns with a high CaO content, reflecting the strong dilution effect of biogenic calcium (Table S1).
+Three types of samples (chalk, gray excrement, and thin black Mn and Fe oxide precipitates) exhibited similar elemental concentration patterns with a high CaO content, reflecting the strong dilution effect of biogenic calcium (Table S1 in the Supplement).
 One of the main characteristics of major and rare elements is the highly variable Sr concentration in different types of samples.
 The storage of Sr on the seafloor is mainly caused by its substitution for Ca in calcium carbonate, while diagenetic recrystallization results in the decrease of Sr from the sediment (Plank and Langmuir, 1998; Qing and Veizer, 1994).
-The - 20 lower Sr/Ca ratio in chalk compared to those in the gray excrements could also be a response to the lithification of carbonate (Fig. 7).
+The lower Sr/Ca ratio in chalk compared to those in the gray excrement could also be a response to the lithification of carbonate (Fig. 7).
 Although biogenic calcium diluted the detrital REE fraction, it made little direct contribution to the bulk REE concentrations (Xiong et al., 2012).
-The REE patterns in the three types of samples did not exhibit any hydrothermal anomalies, e.g., positive Eu anomalies, but they inherit the characteristics of sea water, exhibiting the enrichment of HREE over LREE and a negative Ce anomaly (except the Mn- and Fe-oxides) (Fig. 8).
-The influence of nearby hydrothermal systems and detrital input to the studied carbonate area was negligible during the lithification history. - 25
+The REE patterns in the three types of samples did not exhibit any hydrothermal anomalies, e.g., positive Eu anomalies, but they inherit the characteristics of seawater, exhibiting the enrichment of heavy REE over light REE and a negative Ce anomaly (except the Mn and Fe oxides) (Fig. 8).
+The influence of nearby hydrothermal systems and detrital input to the studied carbonate area was negligible during the lithification history.